Quick Start

 "What do I get at level 2?"

 GM: "Levelling up makes you a little better at everything and a little tougher, but never gives you any new skills.
 It just means you've seen more and have more grit.
 Skills come from Roles.
-Getting better at a Role means increasing its rank instead of your Level."
+Getting better at a Role means increasing its rank instead of your Level.
+More abilities means advancing a Role and picking up new Maneuvers, or spending Karma to add other Roles."

 Roles are thematic.
-You customize them with the Maneuvers you choose at each rank.
-Characters always start at Level 1 for free, but Level increases always cost the new value in Karma — the unit of experience.
+You customize with the Maneuvers you choose at each rank.
+Characters always start at Level 1 for free, but Level increases always cost the new value in Karma, the unit of experience.
 A Role can never be higher than your Level.

 Negotiating Details